coff33ninja/AI-discord/README.md

 ---

-*"I-it's not like I wanted you to star this repository or anything, baka!"* - Coffee 💕
+*"I-it's not like I wanted you to star this repository or anything, baka!"* - Akino 💕